espadrine/dotset/Readme.md

 In many ways, it's JSON with the CoffeeScript treatment.

 Also, it's a subset of YAML.
-YAML parsers parse dotset.
+YAML parsers parse Dotset.

 ## Example